-Example 52.
-Flow in Pipelines: We refer to Examples 29, 41, 42, 43 and 44.
+Example 52 Flow in Pipelines: We refer to Examples 29, 41, 42, 43 and 44.
 Let us assume that oil is the (only) material of the pipeline units.
 Let us assume that there is a sufficient volume of oil in the pipeline units leading up to a pump.
 Let us assume that the pipeline units leading from the pump (especially valves and pumps) are all open for oil flow.
-Whether or not that oil is flowing, if the pump is pumping (with a sufficient head29) then there will be oil flowing from the pump outlet into adjacent pipeline units \Box
+Whether or not that oil is flowing, if the pump is pumping (with a sufficient head28) then there will be oil flowing from the pump outlet into adjacent pipeline units

-To describe the flow of material (say in pipelines) requires knowledge about a number of material attributes - not all of which have been covered in the above-mentioned examples.
+To describe the flow of material (say in pipelines) requires knowledge about a number of material attributes-not all of which have been covered in the above-mentioned examples.
 To express flows one resorts to the mathematics of fluid-dynamics using such second order differential equations as first derived by Bernoulli (1700-1782) and Navier-Stokes (1785-1836 and 1819-1903).
 There is, as yet, no notation that can serve to integrate formal descriptions (like those of Alloy, B, The B Method, RSL, VDM or Z) with first, let alone second order differential equations.
 But some progress has been made [LWZ13, ZWZ13] since [WYZ94].

 4.7.
-Attribute Value Access
+Attribute value access

-We refer to paragraph "Access to Attribute Values" in Section 3.4.5 Page 22.
-We distinguish between four kinds of attributes: the static attributes which are those whose values are fixed, i.e., does not change, the programmables which are those dynamic values are exclusively set by part processes, and the remaining dynamic attributes which here, technically speaking, are seen as separate external processess.
+We refer to paragraph "Access to Attribute Values" in Sect.
+3.4.5 page 23.
+We distinguish between four kinds of attributes: the static attributes which are those whose values are fixed, i.e., does not change, the programmable attributes or biddable attributes, i.e., the controllable attributes, which are those dynamic values are exclusively set by part processes, and the remaining dynamic attributes which here, technically speaking, are seen as separate external processess.
 The event attributes are those external attributes whose value occur for an instant of time.

 4.7.1.
-Access to Static Attribute Values
+Access to static attribute values